zealvora/certified-kubernetes-application-developer/practice-tests/cronjob.md

 ## Challenge:  CronJob

 ### Context
 You’re a Kubernetes engineer and need to implement a recurring maintenance task in the `default` namespace.
-Write a complete YAML manifest named `kplabs-cronjob.yaml` that meets **all** of the above requirements.
+Write a complete YAML manifest named `kplabs-cronjob.yaml` that meets **all** of the below requirements.

 ### Requirements